 On tap at Tapastre, mocha-embellished butternut squash soup conditioned on chipotle/ guajillo pepper retains mild smokiness over Dunkel-like dark chocolate malting.
 Creamy butternut peppering serenades latent chestnut-acorn-pecan-cola cluster and mild espresso snip.

 On tap at Growler & Gill, subtly smoked chocolate-covered cherry tartness gains dry lemon pucker to increase sour profile of half-interesting Kriek lambic/ smoked porter blend.
 Rhubarb-caked dark cherry sourness increases above mild peat-smoked earthiness and bitter Blackstrap molasses sinew, leaving distant raspberry piquancy in its wake.

 Mildly creamed smoked molasses entry fades into black-malted dark chocolate roast of soft-watered moderate-to-medium body.
-Just below the surface, coffee-soured cocoa powdering picks up hop-toasted soy, burnt coconut and cacao nibs cadences.
+Just below the surface, coffee-soured cocoa powdering picks up hop-toasted soy, burnt coconut, cacao nibs and dark toffee cadences.